 (k) the obligations of Licensed Distribution System Operators in relation to provision of data to NETSO for the purposes of calculation of transmission use of system charges; and

 (l) the basis upon which quantities of Active Energy associated with Asset Metering Systems are determined and allocated to Secondary BM Units for the purposes of Settlement.

+[P395](m) the basis on which Suppliers may register Assets in order to raise AMSID Pairs for use in an EMR AMSID Declaration’; and

+[P395](n) the basis on which Suppliers may submit an EMR MSID Declaration or an EMR AMSID Declaration.

 1.2 Application and interpretation